-Salesforce Community Cloud is a software product that allows companies to build branded communities, where they can share information, and users can connect and collaborate.
-Designed to supplement the standard Salesforce features inside of companies that use the platform, Salesforce communities are simple to set up with easy-to-use tools and templates.
+Salesforce Community Cloud is a software product that allows companies to build branded communities where they can share information and users can connect and collaborate.
+Designed to supplement the standard Salesforce features that companies use internally, Salesforce communities are simple to set up with easy-to-use tools and templates.

 Employee communities function a bit differently.
 They are internal networking websites that act as an intranet of sorts, giving employees the ability to:

-It’s also important to note that Salesforce Lightning External apps offer a lot of extended functionality and customizable options.
-You could use their external apps to create a full-blown customer forum, show external data in your Salesforce or communities, or build feature-rich enterprise portals for all of your different user types.
+Salesforce Lightning External apps also offer a lot of extended functionality and customizable options for Salesforce communities.
+You could use their external apps to develop new features for a customer forum, share data in your Salesforce communities, or build feature-rich enterprise portals for all of your different user types.